-- 1. A minimum of 36.0 credit hours of approved course work and a minimum of 24.0 hours of research-credits (MTGN707).
+A minimum of 36.0 credit hours of approved coursework, 24 of which must be in MTGN or MLGN.
 Credit hours previously earned for a Master's degree may be applied, subject to approval, toward the Doctoral degree provided that the Master's degree was in Metallurgical and Materials Engineering or a similar field.
-At least 21.0 credit hours of approved course work must be taken at the Colorado School of Mines. - 2.
-All courses and any applicable Master's degree credit-hours must be approved by the Thesis Committee and the Department Head (Thesis Committee consisting of: 4 or more members, including the advisor, at least 2 additional members from the Metallurgical and Materials Engineering Department, and at least 1 member from outside the Department.) - Presentation of a Proposal on the Thesis-Research Project to the Thesis Committee.
+At least 21.0 credit hours of approved course work must be taken at the Colorado School of Mines.

+All courses and any applicable Master's degree credit-hours must be approved by the Thesis Committee and the Department Head (Thesis Committee consisting of: 4 or more members, including the advisor, at least 2 additional members from the Metallurgical and Materials Engineering Department, and at least 1 member from outside the Department.)